farrukh-ali-khan/odin-project-landing-page/README.md

 The **Odin Project Landing Page** is a responsive, SEO-friendly web page developed as part of The Odin Project's Foundations Course.
 The goal is to recreate a landing page using HTML and CSS while following best practices for design and performance.

+You can view the live version of the landing page [here](https://farrukh-ali-khan.github.io/odin-project-landing-page/).

 ### Key Features

 - **Responsive Design**: Ensures the page looks great on all screen sizes (desktop, tablet, mobile).